 Valuations of the scheme are carried out at least every three years.
-The most recent actuarial assessments of plan assets and the present value of the defined benefit obligations were carried out at 5 April 2018 and subsequently rolled forward to 31 December 2020.
+The most recent actuarial assessments for the UK scheme of plan assets and the present value of defined benefit obligations were carried out at 5 April 2021 and subsequently rolled forward to 31 December 2021.

-Following the triennial valuation of the pension scheme in April 2018, a revised deficit repair plan was agreed with the trustees for five years until 2022, resulting in a deficit recovery payment of $\pounds$ 4.4m in 2020 (2019: £4.4m).
+Following the triennial valuation of the pension scheme in April 2018, a revised deficit repair plan was agreed with the trustees for five years until 2022, resulting in a deficit recovery payment of \pounds 4.4m in 2021 (2020: £4.4m).